tulliolo/airbuntu/README.md

 :warning: **WARNING**: replace _linux-5.19.17.tar.xz_ with any version of your choice, but be sure to grab a kernel of the same serie of your running one!
 Indeed, in the following steps we will copy the current running configuration in order not to configure the new kernel from scratch.
 Kernels of different series could have differences in the configuration files, which could be not totally compatible.

-:warning: **WARNING**: in the following steps I would refer only to the kernel of my choice (5.19.17).
+:warning: **WARNING**: in the following steps I will refer only to the kernel of my choice (5.19.17).
 If you grab something else, be careful to properly adapt the following commands.

 ![screenshot](/screenshots/kernel_download.png?raw=true)